Quality Improvement Plan

 • input from residents, families, staff, leaders and external partners, including the MOLTC.

-2. Reduce the percentage of residents on antipsychotics without a diagnosis of psychosis from 23% to 22%.
+• Reduce the percentage of residents without a diagnosis of psychosis taking antipsychotic medications.

-3. Reduce the percentage of residents whose mood from symptoms of depression worsened from 33% to 32%.
+• Reduce the percentage of residents experiencing symptoms of depression.